apptainer/singularity-userdocs/appendix.rst

 .. _sec:build-arch:

-This module allows you to build a Arch Linux based container.
+This module allows you to build an Arch Linux based container.

 Overview
 """"""""